NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/git.rst.txt

     REPEAT DAILY:

-    1. Save the changes you want to KEEP to your local repo and your forked copy:
+    1. Save the changes you want to KEEP to your local repo and your forked copy (execute inside the `SimCenterBootcamp2020` folder):

       	 .. code::